Ion (play): Story

 Outside the temple of Apollo at Delphi, Hermes recalls the time when Creusa, the daughter of Erectheus, was raped by Apollo in a cave at Long Rocks under the Acropolis.
-Apollo concealed her pregnancy from her father and Creusa secretly gave birth to a child, whom she left in a basket, along with some sacred trinkets to protect him, expecting that he might be devoured by beasts.
-However, when she returns to find him he has disappeared because, unknown to her, Apollo has sent Hermes to bring the boy to Delphi where he has grown up as an attendant at the temple.
+A boy—Ion—was born from that liaison.
+Apollo concealed her pregnancy from her father and Creusa secretly gave birth to the child, whom she placed in a basket along with the adornments she possessed (amongst them snakes of beaten gold, as was customary) and left for dead.
+Then, at Apollo's request, Hermes brought the child to Delphi, where he was taken in by a priestess.
+He says that from then until now, the boy has lived a respected life as a temple servant.

-Creusa, meanwhile, was married to the foreign-born Xuthus, son of Aeolus, the son of Zeus.
+Hermes then goes on to describe Creusa's life.
+Creusa was married to the foreign-born Xuthus, son of Aeolus, the son of Zeus.
 Xuthus won Creusa by assisting the Athenians in a war against the Chalcidians.
-Xuthus and Creusa have come to Delphi to ask if they can have children.
-Hermes says that Apollo will give the boy, soon to be named Ion, to Xuthus who will take him home to Athens where he will be recognized by his mother.
+Their marriage has been childless thus far; thus, Xuthus and Creusa have come to Delphi to seek a remedy for this affliction.
+Hermes says that Apollo is directing events to this conclusion, and that he will give the boy to Xuthus, who will take him home to Athens where he will be recognised by his mother.
+He then calls the boy Ion, "his destined name".

 Hermes steps into a wooded grove when Ion arrives to begin his morning chores.
 As Ion sweeps the steps of the temple with a broom of laurel, he sings the praise of the god who is like a father to him.
-His reveries are disturbed by birds which he shoos away with his arrows in order to keep the sacred temple clean, though not without a twinge of regret as he also sees them as being connected to the gods.
+His reveries are disturbed by birds which he shoos away with his arrows in order to keep the sacred temple clean, though not without a twinge of regret as he sees them as the gods' messengers.

 The Chorus, consisting of Athenian maidens, arrives at the temple and marvels at the stonework depicting ancient legends.
 They identify themselves to Ion as servants of the Athenian rulers and soon spot their mistress arriving at the temple doors.